-Further reading can be found in AQA Law for AS: Chapter 9.

-Activity 2 Using material from this lesson, your textbook and other resources (e.g. the internet or other textbooks), think of at least two more points that you consider to be disadvantages of using magistrates in the criminal courts.
+Further reading can be found in AQA A-level Law for Year 1/AS: Chapter 13.
+Activity 2 Using material from this lesson, your textbook and other resources (e.g. the internet or other textbooks), think of at least two more points that you consider to be disadvantages of using magistrates in the criminal courts. i) ii)

-i)

-ii)

-ii)

-7.8 The Jury
+9.8 The Jury